hillaryhitch/Disaster-Response-Project/README.md

 # Disaster-Response-Project

+During and immediately after natural disaster there are millions of communication to disaster response organizations either direct or through social media.
+Disaster response organizations have to to filter and pull out the most important messages from this huge amount of communications a and redirect specific requests or indications to the proper organization that takes care of medical aid, water, logistics ecc.
+Every second is vital in this kind of situations, so handling the message correctly is the key

 This is an NLP project pipeline that builds, trains, evaluates and serves a model to predict category of messages received for disaster response.

 There are 3 steps used: